glamorous/TMDb-PHP-API/README.markdown

 ## Why this class ##

-Because of the lack of a general and recent php class (api 2.1) for TMDb.
-The CakePHP class is outdated and doesn't provide you to search for people.
-With this class you can search and get Movie and People information.
+This class has been started with the old API version (2.1) because of the lack of a general and recent php class for TMDb in the time.
 The second reason why this class is made is very simple: I love the work they do at [TMDb](http://themoviedb.org).
 They provide a great API so everyone can use there database to make cool applications.
+Now there's a new API v3 and it's supported too.
+The old version you can find in a [different branch at github](https://github.com/glamorous/TMDb-PHP-API/tree/apiv2).

 ## Requirements ##